Calindro/emulicious-debugger/README.md

 If you encounter any other issues please inform about them so they can be fixed.

-If anything is unclear please also inform about that so the explenations can be improved.
+If anything is unclear please also inform about that so the explainations can be improved.

 ## Requirements